On Chamber-regular $\tilde C_2$-Lattices: The generalized quadrangle of order

 If $\FF$ is of order $q = 2^k$, then $S$ is elementary abelian of order $2^{3k}$.
 In particular this is the case for $q=4$ which yields the unique quadrangle $Q$ of order (3,5).
 We fix $q=4$.
 Let $\alpha \in \FF_4$ be the element satisfying $\alpha^2+\alpha+1=1$.
 The assignment $\Phi$ indicated below extends to an isomorphism from $S$ (defined over $\FF_4$) to the vector space $V:= \FF_2^6$.
 We denote the standard basis with $(e_i)_i$.

-The images of the subgroups $X_0$ and $X_{[a:b]}$ are the following subspaces.
+The images of the subgroups $X_0$ and $X_{\textbf{p}}$ are the following subspaces.

 Now consider the matrices $A,B,C$ from Table \ref{tbl:matrices}.
+We make the following observation, which can be verified by hand or with code provided in \cite{ChamberRegularCode}.

-We make the following observation \begin{observation} \begin{enumerate} \item The matrix $A$ is of order six and $\langle A \rangle$ acts regularly (by left multiplication) on the subspaces $U_i$.
+\begin{observation} \begin{enumerate} \item The matrix $A$ is of order six and $\langle A \rangle$ acts regularly (by left multiplication) on the subspaces $U_i$.
 In particular the affine group $V \rtimes \langle A \rangle$ acts regularly on the chambers of $Q$. \item The matrices $B$ and $C$ are of order two and three respectively and $\langle B,C \rangle \cong \Sym(3)$ acts regularly (by left multiplication) on the subspaces $U_i$.
 In particular the affine group $V \rtimes \langle B,C \rangle$ acts regularly on the chambers of~$Q$. \end{enumerate} \end{observation}

 \begin{remark} The groups $V \rtimes \langle A \rangle$ and $V \rtimes \langle B,C \rangle$ are isomorphic to the groups $L_7$ and $L_{11}$ from Table \ref{tbl:presentations_quadrangle} in Appendix \ref{app:presentations}. \end{remark}